Australian Apprenticeships (often referred to as apprenticeships or traineeships) are available to anyone of working age.

 NSW Government funding is available for the formal training component of apprenticeships and most traineeships.
 Under Smart and Skilled, all apprenticeship and most traineeship qualifications are subsidised.
 Training for existing-worker trainees is not subsidised.

-To find out more about the funding available, please visit the NSW Department of Industry website.
+To find out more about the funding available, please visit Training Services NSW, NSW Department of Industry's Smart and Skilled prices and fees web page.